Is Motive Required for a Criminal Offense?

 No, but establishing a motive can help the prosecution prove its case.

 Motive is often confused with "mens rea" (pronounced menz RAY-ah).
 Mens rea means "guilty mind" and refers to the defendant's culpability or intent to commit the criminal act.
-Motive is the term used to explain why a person committed a crime.
+Motive is the term used to explain why a person committed a crime, but it's not necessary for a conviction.

 Motive and Mens Rea